Drug & Alcohol Testing

 Amphetamines (including methamphetamine)

-Opiates metabolites (codeine, heroin, morphine)
+Opiates metabolites (codeine, morphine)

 Alcohol Testing (for companies under the DOT Agency requirements for random